ローカルデバッグガイド — C#

 VS Code (recommended)

-The repository ships with a ready-to-use launch configuration in .vscode/launch.json that
+The repository ships with a ready-to-use launch configuration in .vscode/launch.json:

 {